Grade Schedule, Policies and Procedures

 The incomplete policies can be found in the graduate and undergraduate catalogs.

-If the student has elected to audit your course, the student record will be assigned an audit grade of 'AUD' in the banner system.
-A status of 'audit Course' will display in the registration status field on the final grades online submission form.
+- Audit grade mode: If the student has elected to audit your course, the student record will be assigned an audit grade of 'AUD' in the banner system.
+A status of 'audit course' will display in the registration status field on the final grades online submission form.
 No other grade should be submitted.

-The following grades are assigned for Student Teaching:
+- Student teaching grade mode: The following grades are assigned for student teaching:

 SC = credit and certification, PN = credit but not certification, UN = no credit and no certification.